-In coastal environment monitoring, LiDAR systems are distinguished by their emitted wavelengths, which dictate their performance and application.
+In coastal environment monitoring, LiDAR systems are classified based on their emitted wavelengths, which determine their performance and application.
 These systems are categorized into “topographic LiDAR” and “bathymetric LiDAR,” each suited to specific tasks in coastal studies.
-Topographic LiDAR operates in the near-infrared spectrum (approximately 1000 nm), used for mapping terrestrial features such as beach contours, vegetation density, and man-made structures.
+Topographic LiDAR operates in the near-infrared (NIR) spectrum (approximately 1000 nm) and is used to map terrestrial features, such as beach contours, vegetation density, rocky shores structures and man-made installations.
 Its ability to generate high-density point clouds stems from efficient operation at lower power.
-Unlike green LiDAR, near-infrared LiDAR does not require as much power, making it generally cheaper and smaller.
-These attributes allow topographic LiDAR systems to be easily mounted on drone platforms, enabling greater flexibility and accessibility for coastal monitoring.
-Conversely, bathymetric LiDAR, utilizing green wavelengths (~532 nm), penetrates water to reveal submerged landscapes, including coral reefs, seagrass meadows, and shallow seabeds.
+Unlike green LiDAR, NIR LiDAR require less power, making it generally more affordable and compact.
+These attributes allow topographic LiDAR systems to be easily mounted on drone platforms, offering greater flexibility and accessibility for coastal monitoring.
+In contrast, bathymetric LiDAR, utilizing green wavelengths (~532 nm), penetrates the water column to reveal submerged landscapes, including coral reefs, seagrass meadows, and shallow seabeds.
 While this capability is indispensable for underwater mapping, its effectiveness on land is hindered by atmospheric scattering.

-Litto3D® (SHOM, 2021), distributed by the Service Hydrographique et Océanographique de la Marine (SHOM, 2024) and the Institut National de l’Information Géographique et Forestiere (IGN, 2024), is an open-source dataset that exemplifies the integration of advanced remote sensing techniques to produce a seamless, high-resolution topographic model that bridges land and sea within France’s coastal regions.
-By employing both topographic and bathymetric Light Detection and Ranging (LiDAR) technologies during airborne missions, the system captures terrestrial and submerged terrain features with exceptional precision.
-The topographic LiDAR operates at resolutions as fine as 1 meter, achieving vertical accuracy within 20 centimeters under optimal conditions, such as minimal atmospheric interference, stable flight paths, and favorable weather conditions, while the bathymetric LiDAR effectively maps underwater landscapes down to depths of approximately 70 meters, depending on water clarity, including factors such as turbidity, sediment load, and the presence of organic matter in the water column.
-This dual-mode capability is essential for modeling complex coastal environments, ensuring the seamless integration of terrestrial and marine datasets.
-The airborne platform enables rapid data acquisition over extensive areas, overcoming challenges associated with ground-based or shipborne methods.
-The fusion methodology employed by Litto3D® ensures the precise alignment of terrestrial and marine datasets, addressing the challenges of inconsistent elevation data at land-water interfaces.
-This process results in a unified and accurate representation of coastal environments.
-This dataset is well-suited for diverse scientific and practical applications, including coastal risk assessment and ecological studies.
+The Litto3D® product (SHOM, 2021) provides a high-resolution bathymetric and topographic map in coastal areas, created using LiDAR technologies.
+During airborne missions, the system captures terrestrial and submerged terrain features with exceptional precision.
+The topographic LiDAR achieves spatial resolution of 1 m, with vertical accuracy up to 20 cm under optimal conditions, such as minimal atmospheric interference, stable flight paths, and favorable weather.
+The bathymetric LiDAR maps underwater landscapes to depths of approximately 70 m, depending on water transparency.
+This dual-mode capability is essential for modeling complex coastal environments, seamlessly integrating terrestrial and marine datasets.
+The airborne platform enables rapid data acquisition over large areas, overcoming challenges associated with ground-based or shipborne methods.
+The fusion methodology used by Litto3D® ensures the precise alignment of terrestrial and marine datasets, resolving inconsistencies in elevation data at land-water interfaces.
+The resulting unified dataset accurately represents coastal environments and supports diverse scientific and practical applications, such as coastal risk assessment and ecological studies.
+Distributed by the Service Hydrographique et Océanographique de la Marine (SHOM, 2024) and the Institut National de l’Information Géographique et Forestiere (IGN, 2024), this dataset is open-source but currently available only for selected coastal regions in France.

-In the present study, LiDAR data will be utilized in Chapter 4 through a drone-borne infrared LiDAR system.
-This data will be employed to evaluate the elevation and slope of mudflats in French and Spanish estuaries and to map the spatial distribution of the invasive red macroalga Gracilaria vermiculophylla.
-In Chapter 5, the Litto3D product will be used in conjunction with a water height dataset to assess the emersion time of seagrass meadows in Quiberon, France, during low tide.
-As this thesis is focused on intertidal environement mapping, Field campaigns are conducted during low tide, as it provides optimal conditions for the effective use of Infrared LiDAR by ensuring unobstructed access to exposed intertidal zones.
+In this study, LiDAR data were utilized in Chapter 4 using a drone-borne IR LiDAR system.
+These data were employed to evaluate the elevation and slope of mudflats in French and Spanish estuaries and to map the spatial distribution of an invasive red macroalga, Gracilaria vermiculophylla.
+In Chapter 5, the Litto3D product was used along with a water height dataset to assess the emersion time of seagrass meadows in Quiberon, France, during low tide.
+Since this thesis focuses on intertidal environment mapping, field campaigns were conducted during low tide to ensure optimal conditions for the effective use of IR LiDAR, providing unobstructed access to intertidal zones.

 1.1.2.2 Passive Remote Sensing

-In contrast to active remote sensing, passive remote sensing is a method of collecting data about the Earth’s surface or atmosphere by measuring naturally emitted or reflected electromagnetic radiation without actively transmitting signals.
-This technique relies on external energy sources, such as sunlight, for optical and near-infrared sensors or Earth’s thermal emissions for thermal infrared sensors.
+Passive remote sensing is a method of collecting data about the Earth’s surface or atmosphere by measuring naturally emitted or sunlight-reflected electromagnetic radiation without actively transmitting signals.
+This technique relies on energy sources external to the instrument, such as sunlight for optical and near-infrared sensors, or Earth’s thermal emissions for thermal infrared sensors.